Important COVID-19 travel guidance

-There’s a risk of dengue fever in Bali and elsewhere which is heightened during the rainy season (usually from around October to April).
+There’s a risk of dengue fever in Bali, Jakarta and elsewhere in Indonesia.
+While this is particularly heightened during the rainy season (usually from around October to April), local outbreaks can occur at any time during the year.

 UK health authorities have classified Indonesia as having a risk of Zika virus transmission.
 For more information and advice visit the National Travel Health Network and Centre website for travel to Indonesia - including Bali, for travel to Indonesia - Borneo.